Domestic Violence Lawyer in Cincinnati, OH

 - Fifth Amendment privilege against self-incrimination

 - Spousal privilege

 While many of these privileges provide tremendous protection for certain people, there can be limits to some of the powers in domestic violence cases.

-When a person is facing domestic violence charges, the primary concern is generally with the more immediate penalties such as incarceration and fines.
-A conviction for one of these crimes, however, can carry consequences that are much further-reaching and longer-lasting.
+When a person faces domestic violence charges, the primary concern is generally with the more immediate penalties such as incarceration and fines.
+However, a conviction for one of these crimes can carry consequences that are much further-reaching and longer-lasting.

 Domestic violence on a person’s criminal record can lead to extreme difficulty in obtaining employment or housing.
-A conviction can also significantly impact the rights that an individual has both as a parent and a citizen.
+A conviction can also significantly impact an individual’s rights as a parent and a citizen.

-Cases of child abuse in which the alleged offender is the parent or legal guardian of the child are considered domestic violence.
+Cases of child abuse in which the alleged offender is the child’s parent or legal guardian are considered domestic violence.
 It is not uncommon for many alleged offenders to find themselves facing criminal charges when they were merely disciplining their children.

 Parents and legal guardians in Ohio are permitted to use so-called “corporal punishment” in disciplining children, but it can be extremely difficult to determine what is considered discipline and what is considered abuse.
 Generally, corporal punishment becomes criminal when it involves a risk of death, serious injury, or substantial pain to the child.

 The Hamilton County Prosecuting Attorney’s Office has domestic violence victim advocates who serve as liaisons to domestic violence victims with cases the office is prosecuting.
 Surrounding counties in the Cincinnati, Ohio area also have special units that specifically focus on domestic violence offenses.